FLAK-ZOSO/SwapDog/README.md

 # SwapDog

-SwapDog is a *swap watchdog* that monitors RAM usage and enables swap devices only when necessary, based on user-defined thresholds.
-It is designed to prevent excessive swapping, which can lead to performance degradation, while still allowing the system to function without crashing when RAM is exhausted.
+SwapDog is a *swap watchdog* that monitors RAM usage and **enables or disables swap devices automatically** based on user-defined thresholds.
+It is designed to prevent excessive swapping, which can lead to performance degradation and SSD wear, while still allowing the system to function without crashing when RAM is exhausted.

 ### Rationale

-It is meant to be useful when one doesn't want to swap memory if not strictly needed, but also doesn't want crashes.
+SwapDog helps you avoid unnecessary swap usage when RAM is available, but will enable swap if memory pressure gets high—and disable it again when pressure drops.
+This approach is more radical than simply tuning [swappiness](https://askubuntu.com/a/157809/1559059):

-- swap memory is always slower than RAM, especially HDDs are
+- Swap memory is always slower than RAM; HDDs are especially slow.
-- SSDs wears out with read and write cycles, while RAM doesn't
+- SSDs wear out with read and write cycles, while RAM does not.
+- Disabling swap when not needed reduces SSD wear and improves performance.

-These reasons are enough for me to want to limit the usage of swap in a more radical way than [swappiness](https://askubuntu.com/a/157809/1559059) does.
+These reasons are enough for me to want to limit the usage of swap in a more dynamic way than swappiness does.

 ## Installation